 The award is open to an individual (IWA member or non-member), or representative of an organisation active in the sector.
 Eligible individuals/organisations can be drawn from practice, academia/science, consultancy, equipment manufacturers, NGOs and civil society, international organisations or government.

-The award winners will be announced three months before the IWA Water and Development Congress & Exhibition.
-And will be presented to the winners during the Opening Ceremony of the Congress.
+The award winners will be announced during the Opening Ceremony of the IWA Water and Development Congress & Exhibition.
 There are two categories of award, one for practice and one for research:

 - The Water and Development Research Award recognises and promotes high-quality, impactful research.
 Research is the powerhouse of disruptive and breakthrough innovation.
 This award celebrates research that is challenging existing methods and approaches to create new opportunities in the area of sustainable water and sanitation in low- and middle-income countries.
 It is open to research of all types, as well as early stage business projects that are not yet market ready.

 The Award relates specifically to: